yacy/searchlab/ui/docs/software/architecture.md

 This is a guide for developers of this platform.
 It explains frameworks and libraries for this application together with sample use cases.

+## <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> This is Work-In-Progress

+This is a placeholder page that will migrate into the actual application as soon as it is finished.
+What we want to implemted is described in the [milestones M1-M6](https://github.com/yacy/searchlab/issues).

+<span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> Follow messages from YaCy maitainer [@orbiterlab](https://twitter.com/orbiterlab) and the project updates from [@yacy_search](https://twitter.com/yacy_search) to get news about the project milestones.
+Please share and <span class="glyphicon glyphicon-heart" aria-hidden="true"></span> like to help building this page!

+<div class="alert alert-warning" role="alert">everything below is work-in-progress</div>

 ## Application Server

 For this application server we combine [MKDocs](https://www.mkdocs.org) for static web pages with [Undertow](https://undertow.io/) as web server.